Cadbury's Chocolate Factory, Tasmania: Cadbury's Estate

 Based upon the model village of Cadbury's Bournville estate in Birmingham, the newly established 'Cadbury's Estate' embodied Quaker ideology, providing housing for workers, shops, sporting facilities, a school, a Friends meeting house and parkland, complete with purple benches.

 To assist worker education and social welfare, a variety of organisations and social activities were created within the self-contained community including a youth club, girls’ club, cricket club, a floricultural society and a camera club called "Candied Camera".

 Located north of the City of Glenorchy, the estate has views of kunanyi / Mount Wellington to the west and both the City of Clarence and Brighton local government area on the eastern shore.

-Bound by Bilton Bay to the north and Windermere Bay to the south upon the River Derwent, the 246 acre site comprised of the model village occupying 108 acre of the peninsula, the factory covering 41 acre, recreational and shore reserves consisting of 58 acre, and supporting infrastructure occupying a further 43 acre.
+Bound by Bilton Bay to the north and Windermere Bay to the south upon the River Derwent, the 246 acre site comprised the model village occupying 108 acre of the peninsula, the factory covering 41 acre, recreational and shore reserves consisting of 58 acre, and supporting infrastructure occupying a further 43 acre.

 Within the estate are various roads and buildings containing historical industry namesakes, such as Bournville Road, named after Cadbury's original worker's estate.
-MacRobertson’s Road pays tribute to MacRobertson's, the Australian company which created Cherry Ripe, Freddo Frog and Old Gold, acquired by Cadburys in 1967.
+MacRobertson's Road pays tribute to MacRobertson's, the Australian company which created Cherry Ripe, Freddo Frog and Old Gold, acquired by Cadburys in 1967.
 Today, the Cadbury's Estate has a rich history with eighteen heritage-listed buildings located on the site, including the former Claremont Primary School.